Early Childhood Education

 Why study Early Childhood Education?

 Education is the profession of teaching.
-Early childhood education concentrates on the preschool, kindergarten and first three grades of elementary school.
+Early childhood education concentrates on preschool and kindergarten through 5th grades.

 Preschool children learn mainly through play and interactive activities.
 Their teachers capitalize on play to further language and vocabulary development, improve social skills and introduce scientific and mathematical concepts.
 Thus, a less structured approach is adopted, including small group lessons, one-on-one instruction and learning through creative activities such as art, dance and music.